 - Applications must be completed in full or will not be accepted.

 - Fees must be paid in full within 30 days of receiving an invoice for you participation in the event otherwise you place will be re-allocated.
-Please note: due to the current social distancing measures in place as a result of Covid-19, we cannot guarantee at this time that the event will be able to go ahead as normal.
-Therefore we have taken the decision to delay collection fees for participation in the event until mid-June at the earliest.
-We will be in contact then with an update
+Please note: due to the impact of Covid-19, we cannot guarantee at this time that the event will be able to go ahead as normal.
+Therefore we have taken the decision to delay collection fees until closer to the event.
+We will be in contact with an update as restrictions are relaxed.

 - Cancellation policy – if an artist decides to withdraw from Thame Art Crawl before 31 August, we will refund your participation fee.
 Cancellations after 31 August will be non-refundable due to the costs already incurred.

 - Once accepted, The Artist must notify The Organisers as soon as possible if any of their contact details change prior to the event.